Optimal Clearing Payments in a Financial Contagion Model: Pro-rata rule and clearing vectors

-The existence of a clearing vector is usually proved by appealing to the general Knaster-Tarski fixed-point theorem~\cite{EisNoe:01,Kabanov:2018}.
-This theorem implies that the set of clearing vectors is non-empty and, furthermore, constitutes a complete lattice (with respect to the relation $\leq$), therefore, the \emph{minimal} and \emph{maximal} clearing vectors do exist.
-This monotonicity-based approach is convenient, because it allows to prove the existence of clearing vectors in more complicated models~\cite{AMINI2016,Kabanov:2018}.
-The Knaster-Tarski theorem also suggests an iterative procedure to compute some clearing vector, which was called the fictitious default algorithm~\cite{EisNoe:01}.
-This algorithm is in fact \emph{distributed} in the sense that at each stage the entities use only ``local'' information (their outside assets and payments from their neighbors in the graph).
+This theorem implies that the set of clearing vectors is non-empty and, furthermore, this set constitutes a complete lattice (with respect to the relation $\leq$), therefore, the \emph{minimal} and \emph{maximal} clearing vectors do exist.
+This monotonicity-based approach is convenient, because it allows to prove the existence of clearing vectors in more complicated models~\cite{Amini2016,Kabanov2018}.

-Below, we examine the properties of the maximal (or \emph{dominant}) clearing vector, which can be found in several ways.
-One way for finding it is to solve a convex optimization (e.g., LP or QP) problem with $n$ variables and $2n$ linear constraints (we use this approach in our numerical experiments).
-In the case of a large-scale network, these optimization problems can also be solved in a distributed way~\cite{Chang:2014}.
-Another option is to use a modification of the fictitious default algorithm proposed in~\cite{rogers2013failure}, which finds the maximal clearing vector in no more than $n$ steps, and at each step one has to solve a non-degenerate system of linear equations of the dimension $O(n)$.